pynklynn/notific8/README.md

 * Option to display a heading
 * Theme options (see CSS for built in themes)
 * Ability to make the notification sticky
+* Ability to set up custom settings for reuse without having to type them over and over

 ## Usage